-Applications are invited for up to ten fully-funded PhD studentships in the School of Computer Science at the University of Nottingham, starting on 1 October 2017.
-These studentships are for three years and include a stipend of £14,296 per year and tuition fees, and are available to students of any nationality.
+Applications are invited for up to ten fully-funded PhD studentships in the School of Computer Science at the University of Nottingham, These studentships are for three years and include a stipend of £14,553 per year and tuition fees.

 Nottingham Trent University (NTU) is a public university in Nottingham, England.
 It was founded as a new university in 1992 from Trent Polytechnic (later Nottingham Polytechnic).
 Its roots go back to 1843 with the establishment of the Nottingham Government School of Design which still exists within the university today.